 It can be hard to know if a medicine is safe for your baby.
 Most

-medicines are not studied in pregnant women, because researchers worry about
+medicines are not studied in pregnant women.
+That's because researchers worry about

 how the medicines might affect the baby.
 But some medicines have been taken for

 so long by so many women that doctors have a good idea of how safe they

 In general, doctors say it is usually safe to take:

 If you are planning a pregnancy, talk to your doctor or